 These “breathing attacks: will usually consist of snorting, reverse sneezing, or even asthma.
 These attacks usually involve having mucus in their throat, which is no different when a human gets something stuck in their throat.

 Unfortunately, there isn’t a lot you can do but let the episode pass on its own.
+Here are some more signs and symptoms Pugs and breathing problems.

 How to Help Your Pug Breathe Better